Mmaaz651/cs4120-project-wine-quality/README.md

   * Residuals vs Predicted plots (`*_residuals.png`)
 * Print metric tables in the console
 * Log all experiments in the `mlruns/` folder using MLflow

-### Option 2 – Run Directly in PyCharm

-If you are using PyCharm:

-1. Open the project folder in PyCharm.
-2. Go to File → Settings → Project → Python Interpreter and select your `venv` environment.
-3. In the Project pane, open the file `src/train_baselines.py`.
-4. Right-click anywhere inside the file and choose "Run 'train_baselines'" (green run button ▶️ in the top-right corner).
-5. PyCharm will execute the script and display logs and metric tables in the run console.

-This method automatically uses your environment and project paths — no command line needed.

 ### View MLflow Dashboard